SaniaArjomand/SpaceX/README.md

 SpaceX Objective

 We want to predict whether the rocket that launched before is able to land successfully?
 If it can land successfully, it would be able to be reused.
-We have used machine learning techniques to answer this question.
+We will use machine learning techniques to answer this question.

 This project consists of following stages: